WHY GO TO UZES

 Contact: 3 Rue Nicolas Froment, 30700 Uzès Tel: +33 4 66 03 01 93

 Price: Pizzas from €14.00 Comments: Excellent pizza and wide choice of other Italian food.
-Love sitting on the gorgeous terrace as the sun drops down behind the clay tiled roof tops, reservations recommended!
+We love sitting on the gorgeous terrace as the sun drops down behind the clay tiled roof tops, reservations are a must!

 PIZZA DU DUCHE ~ Uzès center